A wise little rabbit once told his dear friend, “If you can’t say something nice, don’t say nothin’ at all.”

 - Website visitors are 74% more likely to contact a company that shows customer reviews online than a company that doesn’t

 That shows the power of a positive online reputation!
-Which means it’s more important than ever to cultivate your business’s reputation through online reviews.
+This means it’s more important than ever to cultivate your business’s reputation through online reviews.

 So how do you go about getting those reviews?
-Turns out…just ask for them.
-But as we found out at White Castle Roofing, there’s a way to do that without seeming too over-eager or high-pressure — or too hands-off, so as not to receive a review at all.
+Turns out… just ask for them.
+But as we found out at White Castle Roofing, there’s a way to do that without seeming over-eager or high-pressure — or too hands-off, so as not to receive a review at all.

-Instead, here’s what has worked WONDERS for us — to the tune of 90 reviews (some Google, some Facebook, and some on our website) through the first two quarters of 2018.
-Some may not be applicable to every business, but if you’re a contractor, this model could be modified for a whole host of fields — likely including yours.
+Instead, here’s what has worked WONDERS for us — to the tune of 90 reviews (some Google reviews, some on Facebook, and some on our website) through the first two quarters of 2018.
+Some may not apply to every business, but if you’re a contractor, this model could be modified for a whole host of fields — likely including yours.

-- In the event that the Project Manager was unable to reach the customer after his inspection, the salesman who sold the job reaches back out to the customer, ideally via e‑mail.
-He goes over what the Project Manager would have said — the scope of the job, any deviations from the plan, etc. — and thanks the customer for their business.
-He also includes with that e‑mail a Before and After composite from CompanyCam, and link to review us.
+- If the Project Manager was unable to reach the customer after the inspection, the salesman who sold the job reaches back out to the customer, ideally via e‑mail.
+They go over what the Project Manager would have said — the scope of the job, any deviations from the plan, etc. — and thank the customer for their business.
+They also include with that e‑mail a Before and After composite from CompanyCam and a link to review us.

 Ultimately, as BrightLocal reveals, 68% of consumers will leave a review when asked — but only 74% report being asked in the first place.
 But ask and ye shall receive!
 And the best way to ask, that we’ve found, is to communicate what you did, politely ask for feedback, and follow up on it.

-Managing your online reputation is important.
-But it doesn’t have to be rocket science.
+Managing your online reputation is important, but it doesn’t have to be rocket science.
 Just a little extra communication and a little bit of technology can make a world of difference in your business.
-So harness the power of word of mouth, and start asking your customers for their online feedback today!
+Harness the power of word of mouth and start asking your customers for their online feedback today!